Arsis: Unwelcome (2011–2017)

 News of demos and samples of a new full-length record starting pouring out in early 2012.
-Not long after, however, guitarist Nick Cordle left the band to join Arch Enemy.
-Shortly after that, longtime drummer and founding member Mike Van Dyne departed Arsis to concentrate on his career full-time.
+Not long after, Cordle left the band to join Arch Enemy.
+Shortly after, drummer and founding member Mike Van Dyne departed Arsis to concentrate on his career full-time.

-On March 13, 2012, Arsis released a demo song entitled "Choking on Sand" featuring Malone on vocals and both guitars and Noah Martin on bass.
+On March 13, 2012, Arsis released a demo song titled "Choking on Sand" featuring Malone on vocals and both guitars and Noah Martin on bass.

-On April 6, Arsis announced Shawn Priest as Mike Van Dyne's replacement and reposted the demo song "Choking on Sand" with Shawn on the recording.
+On April 6, Arsis announced Shawn Priest as Mike Van Dyne's replacement and reposted the demo song "Choking on Sand" featuring Priest.

-Tracking for the as-of-then still untitled full-length record produced by Mark Lewis began on June 4.
+Tracking for the then-untitled full-length record produced by Mark Lewis began on June 4.

-Raw video footage from the recording sessions was posted by the band on Facebook on July 19.
+The band posted raw footage from the recording sessions on Facebook on July 19.

-On July 27, 2012, the album art and title for Unwelcome were made public.
+On July 27, 2012, the album art and title for Unwelcome were revealed.

-On December 4, 2012, Arsis released an EP entitled Lepers Caress preceding the release of Unwelcome containing new songs that would be on the full-length record as well as some re-recordings from their earlier catalog.
+On December 4, 2012, Arsis released an EP titled Lepers Caress preceding the release of Unwelcome with new songs that would be on the full-length record as well as some re-recordings from their earlier catalog.

 On April 30, 2013, Arsis released Unwelcome.

 In 2014, Willowtip Records reissued Arsis' A Diamond for Disease EP and United in Regret album with bonus live video tracks and expanded artwork.

-In 2015, Arsis supported Sepultura on their 30th Anniversary tour, they were also joined by Destruction and Starkill.
+In 2015, Arsis supported Sepultura on their 30th Anniversary tour, joined by Destruction and Starkill.

-In 2016, Arsis released their pre-production demo which is titled "As Deep As Your Flesh".
-They also opened up for Scar Symmetry once again on their North American tour alongside Shattered Sun and Painted in Exile.
+In 2016, Arsis released their pre-production demo titled "As Deep As Your Flesh".
+They opened up for Scar Symmetry on their North American tour with Shattered Sun and Painted in Exile.